 EASY TRAIL: The Roanoker River Greenway is a paved trail paralleling the Roanoke River through Roanoke.
 It’s an attractor of families, cyclists, and hikers/walkers like yourself.
 Roanoke River Greenway Map >

 BREWERIES: Take a mini brewery tour, if you like, or choose one of our amazing downtown breweries to close out your big adventure.
-A Few Old Goats just celebrated their first anniversary with the release of a new beer.
-Ask for Tethered Fear and enjoy it on the patio.
+A Few Old Goats is located in the West End of Downtown Roanoke and operates as a 2-barrel nanobrewery that typically has about 12-16 beers on tap.
+Grab a Low Ride golden ale for some easy drinking and enjoy it on the patio.
 A Few Old Goats Beer Menu >

 Starr Hill Pilot Brewery & Side Stage has 23 taps to choose from and live music every Friday and Saturday on their Side Stage.
-Go for a Lizzy Lime Gose to quench your thirst after a hike.
-It’s a crisp summer sour that goes great with sunset.
+We recommend trying the Time in the Saddle - a light Kolsch that's a tribute to our love of the outdoors and was launched to coincide with the recent Carilion Clinic IRONMAN 70.3 Virginia's Blue Ridge Triathlon that was hosted in Roanoke earlier this summer.
 Starr Hill Beer Menu >

 Three Notch’d Brewing Company features a Craft Kitchen to serve a nice meal along with your choice of beer.
 If you have kids along, plan your trip to coincide with a Kids Happy Hour & Ice Cream Release Party.
 Yes, an ice cream release…as in, they also craft their own ice cream at Three Notch’d.
 Three Notch'd Beers >